zebrafactory/zebrachain/README.md

 if at any point in the history of the chain there was a secret unknown to an attacker, than the secret chain state is unknown to an attacker from that block froward.

-* Quantum safe (assuming the Dilithium + ed25519 hybrid construction is quantum safe).
+* Quantum safe (assuming the ML-DSA + ed25519 hybrid construction is quantum safe).

-* *Some* quantum mitigation, even if Dilithium is broken.
+* *Some* quantum mitigation, even if ML-DSA is broken.
 A sufficiently large quantum computer can get the secret key from an ed25519 public key (that's the whole problem).
 But that same quantum computer *cannot* get the ed25519 public key from the *hash* of that public key.
 So if consumers of the chain locally checkpoint the hash of the latest block, a quantum attack cannot be attempted